marnav4310/Arnav_BlueStampPortfolio/index.md

 Some of the key topics I learned about was using for loops.
 Since the Cupid Shuffle dance is a very repetitive dance, I either have to write out the same code over and over.
 However, with for loops, I was able to repeat the same motions as many times as I wanted, which in this case was first 5 times then 7 times.

 For my next steps for this project, I am going to attach an Arduino speaker, so that I can actually play the music from the robot, instead of my laptop.
 In this way, the music will automatically be synced.
+To do this, I need to solder male-to-male jumper wires onto the Arduino speaker, and then attach the other ends to the circuit board to the ground and any Digital I/O terminal.

 # Second Milestone
 <iframe width="560" height="315" src="https://www.youtube.com/embed/S1s-05LBY-8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>